rkhoury18/rkhoury18.github.io/_pages/Volunteering.md

 <br/><br/>

 #### Extracurricular Activities
-- Was part of the peer tutoring club in school tutoring over 50 of my peers.
+- Participated in the peer tutoring club at school, providing tutoring support to more than 50 of my fellow students.
-- Was on the football and track and field team representing my school and country in many internationnal competitions.
+- Competed in various international football and track and field events, representing both my school and country.
-- Part of the 1st team of my university's football team.
+- Earned a position on the first team of my university's football team, showcasing my skills and dedication.
-- Voted representative of the student council.
+- Elected as a representative of the student council, actively voicing the concerns and opinions of my peers.
-- Was Class delegate for 6 years.
+- Served as the class delegate for six consecutive years, fostering communication and cooperation among classmates and the administration.